carrillojp/home/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: MSc. in Physics at the <a href='http://dfi.uchile.cl/'>Physics Department, Faculty of Physical and Mathematical Sciences, University of Chile</a> and <a href='https://activematter.dfi.uchile.cl/'>Millenium Nucleus Physics of Active Matter</a>.
+subtitle: MSc. in Physics candidate at the <a href='http://dfi.uchile.cl/'>Physics Department, Faculty of Physical and Mathematical Sciences, University of Chile</a> and <a href='https://activematter.dfi.uchile.cl/'>Millenium Nucleus Physics of Active Matter</a>.

 profile:
   align: right